nutanixdev/devhol/info/clusteraccess.rst

 Clusters used for the **Hands on Labs** run within the Nuanix Hosted POC environment, hosted in the Nutanix PHX and RTP datacenters.

-To ensure a consistent and management experience for all lab attendees, today's lab sessions will be using Nutanix Frame.
-This allows us to run full desktops and applications within a browser session without the need to install any software on your local laptops.
+To ensure a consistent and manageable experience for all lab attendees, today's lab sessions will be using Nutanix Frame.
+This allows us to run full desktops and applications within a browser session and without the need to install any software on your local laptops.

 Frame Credentials
 .................